Elements of a Local VCRP

 - Develop/implement intervention strategies based on the surveillance data

 Back to Top of Page

 Planning a Local VCRP

-readiness is by executing an integrated program which will meet the specific needs of an organization or installation - there are more than one way to accomplish this.
+readiness is by executing an integrated program which will meet the specific needs of an organization or installation.
+There a more than one way to accomplish this.
 Options include:

 - Forming a fully functional VCRT with all of the key members actively involved and meeting regularly; or

-- Having someone who is the VCRO who utilizes available resources when needed to monitor and evaluate vision related policies and eye injury trends.
+- Having someone who is the VCRO who utilizes available resources when needed to monitor and evaluate vision related policies and eye injury trends at least annually.